blumenthal/ubx_robotscenegraph/doc/manual.md

 ## Debugging

 This section presents methods to understand if the SWM is working properly.
-It involves to qickly asses *what* is exactly stored and if some particular data is missing *why* is it not stored although it is expected to be there.
+It involves to quickly asses *what* is exactly stored and if some particular data is missing *why* is it not stored although it is expected to be there.